 The French Riviera is also known as the Côte d'Azur, or Azure Coast, due to its deep blue seas.

-Founded in the 4th century BC by the Greeks, the city was named Nice to honor the god of victory, Nike.
-(That also explains the name of those renowned running shoes.)
+Founded in the 4th century BC by the Greeks, Nice was named in honor of Nike, the god of victory.

 The inventors of cinema, the French Lumiere brothers, shot many silent films along the stunning Cote d'Azur.

 See All Destinations

 This charming hotel features luxurious accommodations with contemporary design on the prestigious Promenade des Anglais.